-Although quiche is now a classic dish of French cuisine, quiche actually originated in Germany, in the medieval kingdom of Lothringen, under German rule, and which the French later renamed Lorraine.
-The word 'quiche' is from the German 'Kuchen', meaning cake.
+Although quiche is now a classic dish of French cuisine, quiche actually originated in the medieval kingdom of Lothringen, under German rule, which the French later occupied and renamed Lorraine.
+In German, the word 'quiche' is 'Kuchen', meaning cake.

-EQUIPMENT: 8-inch gourmet fry pan, pie pan, mixing bowl, whisk, kitchen machine food cutter
+EQUIPMENT: 9-inch gourmet skillet, juice-saver stainless steel pie pan, mixing bowl, whisk, kitchen machine food cutter

-- ½ pound maple flavored breakfast sausage, Johnsonville preferred8
+- ½ pound maple flavored breakfast sausage, Johnsonville preferred

 - 4 ounces Swiss cheese shredded #2 cone.

 - 4 whole eggs, or 6 egg whites at room temperature

 - ½ teaspoon cayenne pepper (optional)

 NOTE: You may want to consider prebaking the shell for about 8 to 10 minutes at 350ᵒF.

 Preheat the frying pan over medium heat to 275°F, remove the breakfast sausage from its casing, and sauté until cooked for about 5 minutes.
 Place on a paper towel to absorb excess moisture and grease.
 Add the shallots to the skillet and sauté in sausage dripping until slightly browned.

 Place the sausage in the prebaked shell and top with sauteed shallots and grated Swiss cheese.